beltoforion/muparsersse/Readme.txt

   Ingo Berg

-This is an experimental version of muParser based on the asmjit just in time compiler.
+This is a version of muparser for floating point data based on the asmjit just in time compiler.
+Its performance is significantly better than the original muparser due to using just in time expression compilation.

 Revision History:
 -----------------
+V1.0.5
+- Migrated to VS2013
+- switched to UNICODE

 V1.0.3
 - if-then-else operator added